josephjaspers/blackcat_tensors/BlackCat_Tensors3.3/README.md

 FAQ Fast Explanation:

-	All data-types are now supported, though the classes are designed for primitive-numeric types
+	All internal-types are now supported, though the classes are designed for primitive-numeric types

 	CPU multithreading?
 Simply link openmp
 	GPU multithreading?
 Install CUDA 9 run with NVCC and choose the GPU mathlibrary.

 	How to choose mathlibrary?
-	BC::Vector<float, BC::GPU> myVec(sz); //Allocates data on the gpu
+	BC::Vector<float, BC::GPU> myVec(sz); //Allocates internal on the gpu
-	BC::Vector<double, BC::CPU> myVec(sz); //Allocates data on the cpu
+	BC::Vector<double, BC::CPU> myVec(sz); //Allocates internal on the cpu

 	**Must be linked to an apropriate BLAS with cblas_dgemm function and cblas_sgemm function.
 	**Dotproduct currently only available to double, and float types.